Sherry cobbler

 A sherry cobbler is a classic American cocktail made with sherry, sugar and citrus.
 Its origins are not known in detail, but is believed to have originated sometime in the early 19th century.
 The earliest known mention is from an 1838 diary of a Canadian traveler to the United States, Katherine Jane Ellice, but it did not gain international name recognition until Charles Dickens included the drink in The Life and Adventures of Martin Chuzzlewit.

-To make the drink, orange and lemon are muddled with simple syrup, shaken with ice in a cocktail shaker, and strained into a highball glass filled with crushed ice.
+To make the drink, orange and lemon are muddled with simple syrup, sherry is added, and the mixture is shaken with ice in a cocktail shaker and strained into a highball glass filled with crushed ice.
 Garnishes include mint leaves, raspberry, and orange and lemon slices.
 It can also be garnished with pineapple wedges or any seasonal berries.
 Some recipes add pineapple juice.

 History

 The Sherry Cobbler emerged during the 1830s and became one of the most popular mixed drinks in the 19th century United States.
 The invention of the drinking straw around this time made crushed ice drinks like the Sherry Cobbler more convenient.
 The earliest known reference to a "Cobbler" dates the diary of Canadian traveler Katherine Jane Ellice.
 It was included in the first book that is known to be specifically for bartenders, that is Jerry Thomas' 1862 edition of The Bartender's Guide.
 This original recipe is made with just three ingredients: